KotlinCS 124 LogoJava

 AI in CS 124

 Software development is changing rapidly due to the incredible capabilities of generative AI.
-CS 124 is embracing AI coding agents to ensure you are prepared for the future of programming.
+CS 124 has embraced AI coding agents to prepare students for the future of programming.

 Since the dawn of computing, humans have always been trying to find more efficient and effective ways to author computer programs.
 Punchcards and mainframes gave way to interactive systems; assembly code gave way to higher-order programming languages; and programming languages themselves have continued to improve by providing more powerful abstractions.
 These changes represent significant improvements in leveraging the incredible power of computational technologies.
 Software developers have always had to keep up and learn new tools—but we’ve wanted to, because tools have kept improving.

 Generative AI represents the latest advance in computer programming, and it’s a big one.
 Properly used, it acts as a multiplier: changes that used to take hours can be done in minutes, projects that used to take weeks can be done in days.
 This is all happening very rapidly.
-According to prominent computer scientist and programmer Andrej Karpathy, we’ve quickly moved from Software 1.0—authoring programs using traditional high-level languages—to Software 3.0—working with generative AI using human-language prompting: (The talk begins with the discussion of the evolution from Software 1.0 to Software 3.0, but some students may enjoy watching the entire presentation.)
+According to prominent computer scientist and programmer Andrej Karpathy, we’ve quickly moved from Software 1.0—classical programming, or writing code by hand—to Software 3.0—conversational programming, or working with generative AI using human-language prompting(1).
+Many experienced software developers are describing these rapid changes.

 Why We’re Embracing AI